tenancy/tenancy/dead-mans-switch.md

 My name is Daniël Klabbers, also known as @luceos, I am the owner of project Tenancy.
-This document guarantees the survival of the Tenancy project by transferring ownership to a valid successor in case I am no longer able to fulfil my obligations in maintaining this package.
+This document guarantees the survival of the Tenancy project by transferring ownership to a valid successor in case I am no longer able to fulfil my obligations in maintaining this package due to unforeseen circumstances (eg death).

-Ownership is transferred to the candidate appointed by his peers of the following list or last active candidate on the project:
+Ownership is transferred to the candidate appointed by his peers or last active candidate on the project of the following list:

 - Arlon Antonius (NLD), @arlonantonius
 - Eric Fletcher (USA), @fletch3555